yext/answers-search-ui/README.md

     onClose: function() {},
     // Optional, callback invoked when the autocomplete component changes from closed to open.
     onOpen: function() {},
+    // Optional, a string array of custom prompts to include in the autocomplete dropdown.
+    customPrompts: []
   },
   //Optional, options for loading indicator on seachbar
   loadingIndicator: {